 3. Be consistent.
 Planning is effective only if the script is followed!
 It is very important that you pick a consequence that you will not only follow through on, but that you will follow through on every time your child does this behavior, even if you are tired, stressed, or overwhelmed, or your child starts to argue or escalate once it is implemented.
 As James Lehman reminds us, “It’s important to say what you mean and mean what you say, or else what you say becomes meaningless.”

 Here’s an example.
 Jane is frequently in power struggles with her son Jack over doing his homework.
 These power struggles usually escalate into all-night arguments, with Jane lecturing Jack on the virtues of doing well in school, and Jack shouting, calling his mother names and not getting his work done.
-Jane realizes that this is not working, and calls the 1-on-1 Coaching for help.
+Jane realizes that this is not working, and contacts our 1-on-1 Coaching Service for help.
 After working with the Parent Advisor, Jane develops a script going forward.
 She has a conversation with Jack about how he will handle homework differently — namely that he will write down his assignments in a planner, and commit to working on his homework at the kitchen table from 4-5 p.m.
 Once they come up with a plan for how Jack will behave differently, Jane says, “I appreciate you sitting down and talking this over with me, Jack.
 I hope we see some changes soon.
 I want to let you know that I will give you one reminder to start your homework from now on.
 If you choose not to do your homework, I want to let you know that you will not be able to play Xbox that night after dinner.”
 Things are going along well until one night Jack comes home and refuses to do his homework.
 Jane gives him his reminder, and he retorts, “Why should I?
 School is stupid and so are you!”
 Although Jane feels tempted to respond with more yelling, she remembers the plan and walks away from Jack to give him a chance to cool down and make his choice.
 Ultimately, Jack decides that he is not going to do his homework.
 Instead of feeling powerless, Jane simply uses the parent controls for the Xbox and turns off Jack’s access for the evening.
 When Jack starts yelling about how she isn’t being fair, Jane once again sets the limit and walks away, knowing that she doesn’t have to address the yelling at that moment, or justify her consequence.

 Taking some time to plan out your response, and letting your child know your response ahead of time, offers a few benefits.
 By knowing what your response will be to his misbehavior, your child can make an informed decision about whether his inappropriate actions are “worth it” and knows what the consequence will be should he continue.
 You have the benefit of feeling calmer and more empowered, because you know already how you will respond to your child’s misbehavior, and you don’t have to try to come up with a plan in the moment.